 In addition to packaged meats and pork, the Group also engages in certain other businesses which are ancillary to our two primary operating segments.
-Such other businesses include slaughtering and sales of poultry, manufacturing and sales of packaging materials, provision of logistics services, operation of finance companies, property development companies and a chain of food retail stores, production of flavoring ingredients and natural casings, as well as sales of biological pharmaceutical materials.
+Such other businesses include production and sale of poultry products, biological pharmaceutical materials, packaging materials and condiments; provision of logistics and supply chain management services; operation of a finance company and a chain of food retail stores; as well as development of properties.

-In 2021, revenue generated by our other businesses amounted to US\$1,516 million, an increase of 34.6% over the prior year.
-Our poultry business in Europe and China and logistics business in China made an important contribution to our other businesses.
-Our poultry business processed approximately 184 million heads of broiler, goose and turkey in 2021, which represented an increase of 12.2% from that of 2020.
-The growth of poultry business is an integral part of our strategy in protein diversification.
-Our logistics business currently owns 19 logistics centers across 15 provinces covering the majority of China.
-These facilities enable us to deliver our packaged meats and pork to customers timely and safely.
+In particular, our poultry business in Europe and China processed approximately 240 million heads of broiler, goose and turkey in total during 2022, representing an increase of 30.2% from that of 2021.
+The growth of our poultry business is integral to our strategy of protein diversification.
+For our logistics and supply chain management business, we currently own 19 logistics parks across 15 provinces in China covering the majority of nation and a newly built regional distribution centre in Zhengzhou, China.
+Apart from delivering our packaged meats and pork to customers timely and safely, these facilities also provide services to third party customers.